icicleio/icicle/README.md

 Event emitters can create a set of events identified by an integer or string to which other code can register callbacks that are invoked when the event occurs.
 Each event emitter should implement `Icicle\EventEmitter\EventEmitterInterface`, which can be done easily by using `Icicle\EventEmitter\EventEmitterTrait` in the class definition.

-This implementation differs from other event emitter libraries by ensuring that a particular callback can only be registered once for a particular event identifier.
+This implementation differs from other event emitter libraries by ensuring that *a callback can only be registered once on an event identifier*.
 An attempt to register a previously registered callback is a no-op.

-Event identifiers are also strictly enforced to aid in debugging.
-Event emitter objects must initial event identifiers of events they wish to emit.
-If an attempt to register a callback is made on a non-existent event, a `Icicle\EventEmitter\Exception\InvalidEventException` is thrown.
+Event identifiers are also strictly enforced to aid in debugging. *Event emitter objects must initialize event identifiers of events they wish to emit.* If an attempt to register a callback is made on a non-existent event, a `Icicle\EventEmitter\Exception\InvalidEventException` is thrown.

 **[Event Emitter API documentation](//github.com/icicleio/Icicle/tree/master/src/EventEmitter)**